Dow Average, bracketed by Boeing and Microsoft, suffers worst quarter since 1987 as coronavirus pummels economy

 – South Africa’s rand had its worst quarter since 2001 and Mexico’s peso fell the most since 1995.

-On Tuesday, investors focused on signs that Congress could deliver a fourth round of stimulus as the virus spreads deeper in the country.
+On Tuesday, investors focused on signs that Congress could deliver a fourth economic-rescue package as the virus spreads deeper in the country.
 President Donald Trump is reportedly seeking a $2 trillion infrastructure package.
 Treasuries edged higher, while the dollar fell and crude pushed back above $20 a barrel.

 Investors are at a crossroads, questioning whether extraordinary stimulus by countries and central banks can counter further retrenchment of firms and consumers as the outbreak spreads.